gadiluna/in_nomine_function/README.md

 Here we'll show how to predict function names for a given binary.
 In this example we will use the same gonnacry sample we used in our paper.

-Requirements: You need radare2 installed on your machine.
+*Requirements*: You need radare2 installed on your machine.
 To install it look at https://github.com/radareorg/radare2.

+---

 Using our model to predict names for a stripped binary is straightforward.

 First of all clone this repository:
 ```shell script
 git clone --recursive https://github.com/lucamassarelli/in_nomine_function